mcobery/spring-boot-starter-request-correlation/README.md

 The Session Id is meant to track multiple requests made by a user across an application.

-For example, if a user logs into an applicaiton, requests an object from the server, then saves the modified version of the object, the "find" request and the "save" request will have different request ids, but the same session id.
+For example, if a user logs into an application, requests an object from the server, then saves the modified version of the object, the "find" request and the "save" request will have different request ids, but the same session id.